-Randy Thoreson is an Outdoor Recreation Planner with the Rivers, Trails and Conservation Assistance (RTCA) program of the National Park Service.
-He is located in St. Paul, Minnesota and works for the Midwest Region of NPS, where he is involved in a number of local, regional and national projects and programs.
-He is also the National NPS creator and lead on the "Getting Seniors Outdoors" initiative and giving local, regional and national presentations on the subject.
+Randy Thoreson retired from his postion as an Outdoor Recreation Planner with the Rivers, Trails and Conservation Assistance (RTCA) program of the National Park Service.
+He is located in St. Paul, Minnesota and worked for the Midwest Region of NPS, where he was involved in a number of local, regional and national projects and programs.
+He was also the National NPS creator and lead on the "Getting Seniors Outdoors" initiative and giving local, regional and national presentations on the subject.

 Randy's background is in planning, the environment, and outdoor recreation.
 In the past, he worked in the Mountain West and Midwest as a Director, Administrator, and Project Manager on a wide variety of projects and programs for local, state and federal government agencies.
 During his ongoing extensive career, he also owned and operated his own consulting firm and served as a Lead Planner and Project Manager for a large midwest and national Engineering, Architecture and Planning firm,